Robby Ndefe

-Robby Ndefe (born 1 September 1996) is a Dutch-Angolan professional footballer player who plays for Belgian Division 2 club Olsa Brakel.
+Robby Ndefe (born 1 September 1996) is a Dutch-Angolan professional football player who plays for Belgian Division 2 club Olsa Brakel.

 Club career

 He made his professional debut in the Eerste Divisie for RKC Waalwijk on 30 October 2016 in a game against Fortuna Sittard.

 On 26 August 2019, Ninove announced, that they had signed Ndefe.

 On 1 July 2021, Ndefe signed with Belgian Division 2 club Olsa Brakel.